Ecampus/tes-xapi/attendance-recipe.markdown

 ### authority, context.instructor, context.extensions.http://id.tincanapi.com/extension/observer (optional)

-The "authority" can be any "agent" (e.g. user, group, system).
+The authority can be any "agent" (e.g. user, group, system).
 Usually the instructor will be the person (or system) recording attendance.

+If an **instructor** is present you can record that fact.
+If not, just leave the property out.

+For example.
+In some cases a Kylie registers for the event *after* she joins it.
+"Here, fill your details here", says the instructor to Kylie.
+The instructor would be present.
+So you add the instructor property to the registered statement.

+If Kylie registered *before* the event -- using an app for example -- then *no* instructor would be present.
+In cases where no instructor is present you can just leave the instructor property out.

 In this example *Jeff* is the instructor: